+- Collector).

-- 46. The project proposes to establish a Grievance Redress Committee (GRC) to hear the complaints of project affected persons and resolve the same.
-The process will promote settlement of disputes and reduce litigation.
-GRC will be set up at the district level with District Collector as head.
-The following persons will be the members of GRC: - District Collector or his designated representative of at least the rank of Assistant District Collector (preference would be given to women officers); - The District Development Officer of the Department of Revenue; - The Executive Engineer, PIU; - 47.
-GRC will be responsible for the following: (i) Support PAPs in resolving issues related to R&R and LA; (ii) Record grievance and resolve them within stipulated time; (iii) Inform PIU about any serious cases; and (iv) Report to the aggrieved parties about the decisions of the PIU. - 48.
+55. GRC will be responsible for the following: (i) Support PAPs in resolving issues related to R&R and LA; (ii) Record grievance and resolve them within stipulated time; and (iii) Inform PIU about any - 56.
 ESMU will provide all necessary help to PAPs in presenting his/her case before the GRC.
 The GRC will respond to the grievance within 15 days.
 The GRC will normally meet once in a month but may meet more frequently, if the situation so demands.
 A time period of 45 days will be available for redressing the grievance of EPs.
 The decision of the GRC will not be binding to PAPs.
-This means the decision of the GRC does not insist PAPs taking recourse to court of law, if he/she so desires.
-Broad functions of GRC are as under: - Record the grievances of PAPs, categorize and prioritize them and provide solution to their grievances related to resettlement and rehabilitation assistance. - The GRC may undertake site visit, ask for relevant information from Project Authority and other government and non-government agencies, etc in order to resolve the grievances of PAPs. - Fix a time frame within the stipulated time period of 45 days for resolving the grievance. - Inform PAPs through ESMU about the status of their case and their decision to PAPs for compliance.
+The PAP has the option of taking recourse to the court of law, if he/she so desires.
+Broad functions of GRC are as under: